AFM-SPM/TopoStats/docs/installation.md

 ## Cloning and Installing

 Currently TopoStats has not been released to the [PyPi](https://pypi.org) repository (although a release is planned).
 In the mean time you have to clone the repository from GitHub and install it.
+If you do not have Git already installed please see [Git](#git).
 Work is on-going on the `dev` branch and so to test that you need to "checkout" this branch prior to installing it.

 ``` bash